-fretting about the election new fall TV.
-As happens every autumn, the five major networks unleashed a flurry of new programs meant to entertain us into these dark, frigid winter months (and beyond).
+The time has come again.
+The summer sun has set.
+The days grow colder and the nights grow longer and we fill those nights with new fall TV.
+As happens every autumn, the five major networks have unleashed a flurry of new programs to entertain us into these dark, frigid winter months and beyond.
 So many choices.
 So much risk!
 How will you know what to watch?
 That’s where I come in.
-I watch every new fall pilot episode so that you don’t have to (even if it takes me months to do so).
+I watch every new fall pilot episode so that you don’t have to.
 I take one for the team, so you can watch the… screen(m).
-It’s time for more of…
+It’s time for…

-Recommendation: Skip it
+The Brave Recommendation: Skip It